ahmadraniri1994/LWCE-setup/README.md

 # What is LWCE?

 LWCE (Lightweight Wayland Compositor Environment) is a setup which try to mimic LXDE for wayland, it consists of some lightweight tools.
+The lists of lightweight tools or apps and alternative of LXDE components :
 1. Window manager : Hikari.
    - Lightweight.
    - Minimal depenencies.